We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Customers need to answer a comprehensive set of questions regarding their medical history relating to the test or medication they wish to purchase.
-Anyone who wants to purchase dermatological treatments must also provide photos of their skin.
+Customers must answer comprehensive questions regarding their medical history relating to the test or medication they wish to purchase.
+Anyone who wants to buy dermatological treatments must provide photos of their skin.

-A person must also upload a photo ID and supply their name and date of birth before proceeding to payment.
+A person must also upload a photo ID and supply their name and date of birth before payment.

 Customers need to pay for a medical consultation once they submit their request.

 The fee for a medical consultation varies according to the service but ranges from $15–60.
 This covers the following:

 - an evaluation of the person’s medical history

 - requests from state-licensed medical practitioners